 Federal funding for HTCs was flat for many years and has declined in recent years due to budget cuts and the effects of sequestration.
 Today, average federal funding per center is approximately $35,000, which does not cover the many uncompensated services provided by HTCs, including social work, physical therapy assessments, care coordination, and patient education.
 In this era of fiscal constraint, HTC participation in the 340B program has provided a critical means of financial support for HTC services and maintaining comprehensive care for all patients seen at the center.

-NHF believes that the bleeding disorders community should have a choice in healthcare provider, treatments, and supplier of health care services.
-NHF believes that HTCs with 340B drug programs are an important option that should be available to all patients, regardless of their health insurance coverage – private or public (Medicaid, Medicare).
-NHF supports the HTC policy that all 340B savings from hemophilia treatments be used to support HTC services and programs that benefit all patients served by the HTC.
+NBDF believes that the bleeding disorders community should have a choice in healthcare provider, treatments, and supplier of health care services.
+NBDF believes that HTCs with 340B drug programs are an important option that should be available to all patients, regardless of their health insurance coverage – private or public (Medicaid, Medicare).
+NBDF supports the HTC policy that all 340B savings from hemophilia treatments be used to support HTC services and programs that benefit all patients served by the HTC.